guangzhengli/gh-qpr/README.md

 # How to use gh qpr to create a pull request with labels quickly

+## Why create this extension

+Recently, I had a requirement to use Git to submit a PR to the remote branch with the same name on GitHub, and also add some labels to the PR.

+I needed to manually create a new branch, create a PR, add tags, merge the PR, delete temporary branches, return to the original branch and pull code.
+It was too cumbersome.
+So I created this extension to simplify the process.

 ## Use

 ```bash
 gh qpr
 ```

-It will create a pull request with labels quickly to the origin/current-branch based on current branch.
+First, it will create a new branch with rondom uuid name and push it to remote.

-It will create a new branch with rondom uuid name and push it to remote. then create a PR and auto merge.
-Finally, it will delete the local and origin branch, go back to the original branch and pull the latest code.
+Then create a PR with labels and auto merge.

+Finally, it will delete the local and origin temporary branch, go back to the original branch and pull the latest code.

 The default labels are empty.
 You can change it by setting the environment variable `gh_qpr_labels`.